Home Info Lion - Pictures, Facts, Appearance, Diet, Behavior, Lifestyle

 Behavior

 Asiatic lions always live in two separate prides - a male dominated pride and a female dominated pride; and they unite only during the mating season.
-African lions, on the other hand, live in pride consisting only females and their cubs, with one to three males depending on the size of the pride.
+In contrast, African lions live in prides that consist mainly of females and their cubs, with one to three males depending on the pride's size.

 ADVERTISEMENT